macieklamberski/feedscout/docs/feeds/platform.md

 2. **URL Generation** — The matching handler generates feed URLs based on the URL structure.
 3. **First Match** — The first matching handler wins; subsequent handlers are skipped.

+> [!TIP]
+> Even when feeds are discoverable via HTML `<link>` tags, the Platform method is useful because it generates feed URLs directly from the page URL—no HTTP request needed.
+This makes it faster when you only have a URL and want to avoid fetching the page content first.

 ## Supported Platforms

 ### GitHub